Murder of Agnès Marin: Murder

-Mathieu Moulinas
+Perpetrator

 Mathieu Moulinas, who turned 18 the month after the murder, was from Nages-et-Solorgues, in Gard; his parents, Sophie and Dominique Moulinas, have two younger daughters.

 On 2 August 2010, Moulinas lured a 15-year-old acquaintance into a forest on the pretense of giving her €10 he owed her.
 There he tied her to a tree and raped her; she believed she would have been killed if her mother had not called her on her mobile phone.
 After four months in detention on a charge of rape of a minor with the use of a weapon, he was certified as "redeemable" by the experts who examined him and on 26 November 2010 a judge released him on remand on the conditions that he undertake psychological therapy, leave Gard, and live as a boarder at Cévenol, the only one of seventeen schools to which his parents applied that would admit him.